 Are you ready to see how easy these dragonflies are to make?

 The first step is to melt white chocolate.
-It is important to ensure the white melting chocolate you choose is gluten free, and also that it isn't made on shared equipment with wheat.
-I love many Wilton products and we have never had a reaction, but many of their sprinkles and candies are made on shared equipment.
+It is important to ensure the white melting chocolate you choose is gluten-free and that it isn’t made on shared equipment with wheat.
+I love many Wilton products, and we have never had a reaction, but many of their sprinkles and candies are made on shared equipment.

 Best chocolates for melting:

-Next, take a plastic sandwich bag.
-Fill the bag with the melted chocolate.
-You are going to want to then snip the corner very slightly.
-If you snip too much you will have very thick candy lines.
-The smaller the snip, the finer the chocolate lines to make your candy insect.
+Next, take a plastic sandwich bag and fill it with the melted chocolate.
+You will want to snip the corner very slightly.
+If you snip too much, you will have very thick candy lines.
+The smaller the snip, the finer the chocolate lines are for making your candy insect.

 Hold the bag of melted chocolate and make a line of white chocolate down the crease of the book.
 This will be the dragonfly body.
-Next start the outline of wings.
+Next, start the outline of the wings.
 The two front wings should be much larger than the back two wings.

 Depending on the size of your book, you can make 3 white chocolate dragonflies at a time.
 I hope this cake decorating idea is as fun for you to make as it was for my daughter!

-Here is another angle so you can see how she is filling in the wings with more white chocolate to make a lattice pattern.
+Here is another angle so you can see how she fills the wings with white chocolate to make a lattice pattern.

 - Gluten Free Lemon Bundt Cake